ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="9929"></a>
 #### Trace Flag: 9929
-Function: Enables an update that reduces the “disk footprint [of In-Memory OLTP] by reducing the In-Memory checkpoint files to 1 MB (megabytes) each.”<br/>
+Function: Enables an update that reduces the “disk footprint [of In-Memory OLTP] by reducing the In-Memory checkpoint files to 1 MB (megabytes) each.”
+ Because this traceflag is instance level, it affects the size of checkpoint files for all databases with a memory optimized filegroup on that instance.
+ Be cautious when you use this traceflag.<br/>
 Link: https://support.microsoft.com/help/3147012/
+Scope: global or session

 <a id="9939"></a>